 Accommodations in Alcochete, across the Tagus River from Lisbon (B,L,D)

-Leaving the Lisbon-area wetlands the morning of October 5, we continue our mix of activities to highlight birding, history and culture.
+Leaving the Lisbon-area wetlands in the morning, we continue our mix of activities to highlight birding, history and culture.
 We first head toward Mértola, in the Alentejo region, visiting the city of Évora, a UNESCO World Heritage site prized for its whitewashed houses, Gothic Cathedral dating to the 12th century, and other Gothic and Baroque churches including the unique Chapel of the Bones.

 Along our route today, is a famous site, the Almendres Cromlech which contains several megalithic menhirs (standing stone structures) dating back to the 6th millennium BC.
 This complex has over 95 granite monoliths with a path winding through Association of these structures with others in the area suggest an astronomical function to the structures in alignments for the winter solstice.